talent-consulting/talent-consulting.github.io/docs/best-practice/index.md

 ---
-category: Company
+category: Guides
-type: Roles
+type: Best practice
-role-type: Secops
 pagetype: Index
 icon: fas fa-building fa-2x
-description: Joining, History and about us
+description: Best practices when developing
 ---

-# Talent Consulting
+# Best practices

 > The documents in this section talk through the company and how we operate

 {% assign pages = site.pages
-  | where: "category", "Company"
+  | where: "category", "Guides"
+  | where: "subtype", "Devops"
   | group_by: "type" %}

 {% for page in pages %}

 ### {{ page.name }}